 Straschnitzki said his son will be in Philadelphia for between six to eight weeks.
 His life is likely to change once again when he returns to Canada.

 “He should be going home by then,” his father said.
 “Once he can do it on his own, they’ll send him home, and then he’ll do rehab here in Calgary.”

 Ryan Straschnitzki was badly hurt in the accident: he suffered a spinal injury, broken ribs, a broken collar bone, a punctured lung and bleeding in his head and pelvis.

 The collision is still being investigated.

 The Broncos were on their way to a playoff game.
 Sixteen people were killed and 13 were injured.
-The Royal Canadian Mounted Police have said the truck was in the intersection when the crash occurred.
+RCMP have only said the truck was in the intersection when the crash occurred.